Source: Life Science Daily

 Building a Resilient Research Environment

-- Zero-trust access controls across research systems
+- Zero-trust access controls

-- Continuous monitoring of data repositories
+- Continuous monitoring of data environments

-- Secure cloud architecture to prevent exposure
+- Secure cloud architecture

 - Multi-factor authentication and credential protection